AdamBoley/Viscosity-Calculator-V2/README.md

         - The reset function also probably needs to be abstracted out

     - add average time calculation to determinability
-    - convert repeatability calculations to JQuery
+    - convert repeatability calculations to JQuery - done
-    - convert reproducibility calculations to jQuery
+    - convert reproducibility calculations to jQuery - done
     - convert calibration calculations to jQuery
     - convert recalibration calculations to jQuery

+    - Issue noted - the

 ## Development